Alternative Dispute Resolution

 What does Collaborative Law mean?

-Collaborative Law is an out-of-court settlement process where parties and their lawyers try to reach an agreement together about the issues in dispute.
-Collaborative dispute resolution differs from other dispute resolution models because the parties and their lawyers all agree and sign a binding contract to resolve the matter using a form of open negotiation.
+Collaborative Law is an out-of-court settlement process where parties, their lawyers, and agreed professionals (such as accountants, financial advisors, psychologists, etc) try to reach an agreement together about the issues in dispute.
+Collaborative dispute resolution differs from other dispute resolution models because the parties and their lawyers all agree and sign a Participation Agreement to negotiate an outcome without resorting to litigation.

 You can learn more about collaborative law processes here.